Back Bay, New Brunswick

 Back Bay is an unincorporated settlement in New Brunswick, Canada on the shore of a bay of the same name in the Bay of Fundy.
-Back Bay is a local descriptive being on the opposite side of a peninsula from Letete.
+Back Bay is a local descriptive being on the opposite side of a peninsula from Letete, where Green's Point Lighthouse guides ships into the safe waters.
 It is the centre of a large aquaculture operation and is also home to the Back Bay Elementary School.

 History

 In 1866 Back Bay was a farming and fishing community of about 30 families.
-The in 1871 was 200 people, growing to 300 by 1898 with a post office (established in 1872), two stores, and two churches.
+The population in 1871 was 200 people, growing to 300 by 1898 with a post office (established in 1872), two stores, and two churches.